 City of Boulder Water Resource Recovery Facility

-- Currently, it treats approximately 15 million gallons per day and discharges a high-quality effluent (treated wastewater) to Boulder Creek.
+- Currently, approximately 13 million gallons of wastewater is treated per day and a high-quality effluent (treated wastewater) is returned to Boulder Creek.

 - Wastewater is treated using several different treatment processes, including: